Kira-1212/Paragraph-Recognition/README.md

 We have downloaded the val.json file that is provided with the PubLayNet dataset, it contains the details of the each document image in the set.
 We have used this file to get the bounding box details and category details of all the different structures in the document.
 We created a csv file from this data which gave us around 120761 rows.

-DataPreprocessing_LSTMGRU.ipynb contains the code for the datapreprocessing.
+DataPreprocessing_LSTMGRU.ipynb under DataPreprocessing folder contains the code for the datapreprocessing.
 It gets it input from val.json which is in the input folder.

 This code was developed on Google Colab and uses the libraries that are already present.
 To run this file one has to just place the val.json in the drive or content folder and give its path.